awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

 If a service\-linked role has already been created for your account, choose **Use the service\-linked role for Systems Manager**\.
    + **Use a custom service role**

      You can create a custom service role for maintenance window tasks if you want to use stricter permissions than those provided by the service\-linked role\.
-Or you can create a custom service role if you want to use Amazon Simple Notification Service \(Amazon SNS\) to send notifications related to maintenance window tasks run through Run Command\.

      If you need to create a custom service role, see one of the following topics:
      + [Control Access to Maintenance Windows \(Console\)](sysman-maintenance-perm-console.md)